-- If you are a Principal Atlaser or are otherwise planning to spend a significant amount of time birding in a block, study block maps ahead of time.
+- Use eBird to find blocks and regions that are lacking in coverage. - If you are a Principal Atlaser or are otherwise planning to spend a significant amount of time birding in a block, study block maps ahead of time.
 Identify habitat patches to survey. - Review the Breeding Guidelines Chart and plan optimal times to visit a block based on the species you are trying to confirm. - Prioritize detecting and confirming breeding for priority species (Appendix B). - Look for gaps in block checklists for example, have you searched for early or late breeders, nocturnal/crepuscular species, and common but frequently overlooked species like Rock Pigeons, European Starlings, and House Sparrows? - Repeated visits give you the opportunity to "upgrade" breeding codes to represent stronger breeding evidence.
 For example, you could upgrade from an 'S' - singing bird (Possible breeding) to an 'S7' - singing bird present 7+ days (Probable breeding) by visiting the same location a week later.
 Of course, visits in late June and early July provide many opportunities to add breeding Confirmations!